Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,391.24,406.52.md

 ### Transcript

+> there an end game will there be a story
-> Yes, there will be story and an end game.
-As for the story
+> yes there will be story and an end game
-> we've actually already revealed two characters, Katarina Parks and Steve.
+> as for the story we've actually already
+> revealed two characters Katharina parks
-> Can find their names and hints of their personality on our website.
-So check it out!
+> and Steve and you can find their names
+> and hints of their personality on our